TutorLab

 If you specifically want in-person tuition, expect to pay slightly more, and understand that your local pool of tutors will be smaller than if you search online.
 Many excellent tutors only work online because it lets them serve students across the UK.

-How experience and qualifications affect the rate
+How do experience and qualifications affect the rate?

 A tutor's background has the biggest single effect on their rate: